ip(7) - phpMan

 };

-The ip_mreq_source structure is similar to ip_mreqn described
+The ip_mreq_source structure is similar to ip_mreqn described under

-under IP_ADD_MEMBERSIP.
-The imr_multiaddr field contains the
+IP_ADD_MEMBERSIP.
+The imr_multiaddr field contains the address of the

-leave.
-The imr_interface field is the address of the local
+face field is the address of the local interface with which the system

-interface with which the system should join the multicast group.
+should join the multicast group.
+Finally, the imr_sourceaddr field

-source the application wants to receive data from.
+contains the address of the source the application wants to receive

 This option can be used multiple times to allow receiving data